-Exhibition of new work by 2022 Turner Prize nominee Ingrid Pollard.
+Curated by talking on corners.
+Exhibition of new work by Ingrid Pollard, 2022 Turner Prize nominee.

 Look out for our programme of coordinating events, talks and workshops:

-- 20 August: Music from international, award-winning folk singer and Paul Hamlyn recipient, Kate Young
+- 20 August: Evening with award-winning folk singer and Paul Hamlyn recipient, Kate Young

 Portrait Ingrid Pollard © Emile Holba

 Image credit: Ingrid Pollard, 2022. © Ingrid Pollard

 Annual Christmas selling exhibition of contemporary craft *Open 10am - 5pm.
 We are open 10am - 3pm on Christmas Eve for last minute Christmas shopping* A leading exhibition in the UK’s craft calendar...

 Exhibition to mark the 50th Anniversary of the Ugandan Expulsion, highlighting the experience of British Ugandan Asians and the many volunteers who helped them.
 In August 1972, Ugandan President Idi...